Polyhedral Clinching Auctions with a Single Sample: Efficiency Guarantees for Polyhedral Clinching Auctions

 \subsection{Optimal Liquid Welfare}

-Before analyzing the efficiency of mechanisms, we provide an explicit form of an optimal allocation of LW.
-We define a monotone submodular function $f:2^E\to\mathbb R_+$ corresponding to $P$, represented by $f(S)=\sum_{j\in M}f_j(S\cap E_j)\ \ (S\subseteq E)$.
-We find that if the auctioneer has access to each participant's valuation, an optimal allocation can be obtained by the following procedure using $f$.
-First, the preprocessing in Section 2.2 is performed to construct a modified market $(N, M, E)$ with virtual buyers.
-The goods are thereafter allocated to buyers in descending order of their valuations.
-For each buyer $i\in N$, the minimum of $B_i/v_i$ and maximum possible amount of $i$ in terms of polymatroid constraints are allocated.
-Note that $B_i/v_i$ is the smallest amount for buyer $i$ whose value $\min(v_i x_i, B_i)$ does not improve when $i$ receives additional goods.
+The optimal LW value is used as a benchmark for our efficiency guarantees.
+It can be interpreted as the optimal SW value if the valuation function of each buyer is modified to a budget additive function.
+Note that this modification has been considered in previous studies (e.g., \citep{LLN2006}) to reduce budget-constrained auctions to auctions~without budgets.

-Let $x^*:=(x^*_i)_{i\in N}$ denote the number of goods that buyers obtain by using the greedy algorithm.
-In addition, for buyer $i$, we define the set $H_i$ of buyers, which comprises buyers who have higher valuations than $i$, and those who have the same valuation as $i$ and are numbered before $i$.
+For preparation of the efficiency guarantees, we construct an allocation that achieves the optimal LW value.
+Since LW depends only on the total number of goods allocated to buyers, we focus on this quantity and we call it the {\it LW optimal allocation}.
+Given that the auctioneer has access to participants' valuations, this allocation can be constructed as follows: First, the preprocessing in Section 3.1 is performed to construct a modified market $(N, M, E)$ with virtual buyers.
+The goods are then allocated to buyers based on the descending order of their valuations.
+For each $i\in N$, the minimum of $B_i/v_i$ and maximum possible amount in terms of the supply constraint is allocated.
+For buyer $i$, define a set $H_i\subseteq N$ by $H_i:=\{k\in N \colon v_k>v_i\} \cup \{k\in N \colon v_k=v_i\ {\rm and}\ k>i\}$.
+Then, an explicit form of the LW optimal allocation is expressed by the following.
+Note that the proof uses some basic facts on polymatroid theory and thus is given in Appendix C. \begin{proposition} An LW optimal allocation $x^*:=(x^*_i)_{i\in N}$ is recursively given by